An article about Shiraz, Exel? That big, blockblusting, clumsy, bullyboy bruiser of a red… the vindaloo of wine…?

 We’ve drawn together those that have most wowed any or all of a) us, b) our shop customers, c) our internet clients d) those who have attended our tastings or e) Decanter in the last year.
 All are 100% Syrah/Shiraz (bar perhaps the odd few % of Viognier as above).
 All appear at the bottom of this page.
 Here goes…

-From the Northern Rhone, Francois et Fils’ Côte-Rotie 2015 wowed Decanter (95 points, Outstanding, topping the Feb 18 review) at a price of just £38 for this esteemed appellation and great vintage (2015 in the Northern Rhone scores 97 on Wine Enthusiast (WE)’s new vintage chart).
+From the Northern Rhone, Francois et Fils’ Côte-Rotie wowed Decanter (95 points for the 2015 vintage, Outstanding, topping the Feb 18 review: we are now onto the 2016) at a price of just £41 for this esteemed appellation and great vintage (2015 in the Northern Rhone scores 97 on Wine Enthusiast (WE)’s new vintage chart).
 We advise snapping this up before it all goes – Côte-Rotie opportunities like this come around very seldom.
-Jaboulet produce wonderful specimens from all of the Rhone appellations – a varying price points, the Domaine de Thalabert Crozes-Hermitage 2013 (94 points, Decanter), the Grand Pompée St-Joseph 2016 (another tremendous vintage, 95 points with WE) and Les Jalets Crozes-Hermitage 2016 are a tremendous trio indeed.
+Jaboulet produce wonderful specimens from all of the Rhone appellations – a varying price points, the Domaine de Thalabert Crozes-Hermitage 2014, the Grand Pompée St-Joseph 2016 (another tremendous vintage, 95 points with WE) and Les Jalets Crozes-Hermitage 2016 are a tremendous trio indeed.

 Sticking to the Syrah style, we venture to New Zealand.
 The South Island is simply too cold for Syrah, but the North Island has two noted zones.
 Warm Waikehe Island (offshore of Auckland) is home to producers Man O’War, and their Dreadnought treads the divide between Syrah and Shiraz in glorious fashion.
 Hawke’s Bay, near Napier, is the new fortress of NZ Syrah, with a very Rhone-like climate regime.
 It was originally thought warm enough for Cab Sauv, but increasingly emerges as really only warm enough for Syrah, which thrives here.
 The famed Gimblett Gravels play host to some of the very best examples, and few are better than those of either Trinity Hill or Craggy Range: brilliant winemakers both, offering a range of price points.

 When we reach Australia, we’re deep into the Shiraz style and it’s immensely hard to pick our favourites.
 For sheer depth, with age already built in (prime drinking window now), Two Hands’ Coach House Block 2006 is hard to beat at the price, and enormously popular with customers who have taken the plunge.
-DWWA18 97-pointer The Director’s Cut 2014 from Heartland and Langhorne Creek is now onto its last UK stocks: we’ve not seen customers return for a wine in such numbers as this one for some while.
 Shaw & Smith’s 2015 also landed a recent Outstanding 95 points from Decanter and is is real cracker.

 Last but not least, we visit Chile and two brilliant wines from two northern valleys where Syrah has become the trump card.
 Falernia’s Reserva Syrah 2012 from the Elquí valley has some great age development now, and is a great ‘pepper’ example, while the Caballo Loco Grand Cru 2014 from Limari is as opulent style of Syrah as you could hope to find and is now drinking beautifully.